deliotclarke/Collective/README.md

 Features:

-User Authentication
+- User Authentication
-Record Collection List - Create, Read, Update, DESTROY User Profiles w/ Optional Image Upload
+- Record Collection List - Create, Read, Update, DESTROY
+- User Profiles w/ Optional Image Upload
-Friend List
+- Friend List
-Easy Search to See If a Record Is Already In Your Collection/What Condition - “Record Check”
+- Easy Search to See If a Record Is Already In Your Collection/What Condition - “Record Check”

 Stretch Goals:

-Check For Records In Your Collection By Barcode
+- Check For Records In Your Collection By Barcode
-Friend Suggestions Based on Top 5 Records
+- Friend Suggestions Based on Top 5 Records
-Synced with Discogs Profile
+- Synced with Discogs Profile
-Listing and Selling Records Through Discogs
+- Listing and Selling Records Through Discogs
-Last Three Sales of Records On eBay
+- Last Three Sales of Records On eBay
-Spotify “Collective Playlist” - Add Songs From Records You Own Memories - A Sort of User Diary for Specific Records Mobile Version
+- Spotify “Collective Playlist” - Add Songs From Records You Own
+- Memories - A Sort of User Diary for Specific Records
+- Mobile Version

+Mentor: Kristen Norris